BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

 One of the islands towards the bottom has a *Max Repel* on it.
 Eventually you'll have to backtrack to reach the next set of electric platforms, proceed to the left once you backtrack enough.

-On Lin Route, you'll be given a prompt to release some of your Pokemon.
-This event is huge and branching... but aside from tons of great dialogue, the only thing that 'matters' aside from your morals is that if you release a lot of Pokemon, you'll get a *Sacred Ash*.
+On Lin Route, you'll be given a prompt to release some of your Pokémon.
+This event is huge and branching... but aside from tons of great dialogue, the only thing that 'matters' aside from your morals is that if you release a lot of Pokémon, you'll get a *Sacred Ash*.
 You can back out of the PC a bunch of times if you don't want to release anything.

 Once the pillar is activated, cross the bridge to the right, then again to a new landmass.
 In the top right, corner, you can find: